-Why should you buy this: The Hammock V sleeping pad from Klymit is designed to fit securely in your hammock and won’t slip out like a traditional sleeping pad.
+Why you should buy this: The Hammock V sleeping pad from Klymit is designed to fit securely in your hammock and won’t slip out like a traditional sleeping pad.

-Who’s it for: The Klymit Hammock is a must-have for hammock campers looking to add a layer of insulation to a hammock.
+Who it’s for: The Klymit Hammock is a must-have for hammock campers looking to add a layer of insulation to a hammock.